SirClearPixels/CopySign/README.md

 - ✅ Grant `copysign.library` permission
 - ✅ Check if `savedSigns.yml` exists and is writable
 - ✅ Verify sign was copied before saving

+#### "Template commands not working"
+- ✅ Grant appropriate template permissions (`copysign.templates.*`)
+- ✅ For creation: Ensure you're holding a sign with copied data
+- ✅ For use: Ensure you're holding a blank sign item
+- ✅ Check template name is valid (alphanumeric, hyphens, underscores only)
+- ✅ Verify template exists with `/copysign templates list`
+- ✅ Check console for any error messages

+#### "Confirmation prompts timing out"
+- ✅ Use `/copysign confirm` within 30 seconds
+- ✅ Or use `-force` flag to skip confirmation: `/copysign templates delete <name> -force`
+- ✅ Check `templates.require-confirmation-on-delete` in config.yml

 ### Debug Mode
 Enable debug logging in `config.yml`: